smallwat3r/docker-nginx-gunicorn-flask-letsencrypt/README.md

 This is a **starter boilerplate**, meant to be customized.
 You’ll likely want to:

 - Replace the example app in `src/`
-- Update `src/Dockerfile` for your dependencies
+- Update `src/Dockerfile` for your dependencies, or slightly change the Gunicorn command required to start your app
 - Edit `nginx/conf.d/app.conf` for your specific reverse proxy needs (e.g., CSP headers)

 ## Running the Application